UniversalDependencies/UD_Swedish-LinES/README.txt

   English names, esp. of software products, such as Microsoft Office 2002, have been reanalysed so as to agree with the analysis in the English_Lines treebank.
 Found errors in the first parts of all three files have been corrected.

+  From version 2.3 to version 2.4 all changes concern the correction of errors so as to meet the stricter conditions on      validation.

 --- Machine readable metadata ---